Last Updated: 5/5/2013 6:25:09 PM

 - These rankings are not updated as often as the current rankings.
 Please check the last updated date at the top of the page.

-- The nature of the rankings requires them for the most part, to be “slow” in reacting to actions made by current fighters.
+- The nature of the rankings requires them for the most part, to be “slow” in reacting to results by active fighters.
 Think ‘rolling average’, versus immediate change when looking for effects from recent fights.

 - Fluctuations in the position of active fighters may be a frequent occurrence.
 This is merely due to how these rankings are calculated.
 However, fluctuations may also accompany mathematical revisions or data updates.

-- Early Pancrase (pre-mid 2000) bouts were open-weight.
-Due to the impact of these matches, the “credit” is assigned to fighters within the division that these fighters would’ve competed in had there been weight divisions, but only from early 1998 and on (when UFC started adapting several weight divisions).
+- Early Pancrase (pre-late 2000) bouts and many non-UFC bouts (pre-1999) were open-weight.
+Due to the impact of these matches, the “credit” is assigned to fighters within the division that these fighters would’ve competed in had there been a more comprehensive divisional structure.
 Surrounding data (in terms of chronology) is analyzed to determine a division.
 If one cannot be definitively determined, the credit will be assigned to the fighter for Heavyweight+.